GenericMappingTools/gmt/doc_modern/rst/source/GMT_API.rst

 temporary files.
 The design also prevented the GMT developers themselves from taking advantage of these modules directly.
-For instance, the tool :doc:`pslegend` needed to make extensive use of system calls to :doc:`psxy` and :doc:`pstext` in order to plot the lines, symbols and text that make up a map legend, making it a very awkward program to maintain.
+For instance, the tool :doc:`pslegend` needed to make extensive use of system calls to :doc:`plot` and :doc:`text` in order to plot the lines, symbols and text that make up a map legend, making it a very awkward program to maintain.